KRFOSS/kali-docs/installation/dual-boot-kali-with-mac/index.md

 #### Kali Linux

-On Kali Linux, the configuration file is found in the following location.
+On Kali Linux, the configuration file is found in the following location:

 ```console
 kali@kali:~$ sudo vim /boot/efi/EFI/refind/refind.conf